Although the Doctorate of Occupational Therapy (OTD) prepares students to practice occupational

 Students accepted into

-the MOT program, the length of the PhD program can be shorter; in addition
+the OTD program, the length of the PhD program can be shorter; in addition

 certain courses count for both degrees.
 Students who apply to the dual